 Despite the rubbish and damage, the site is always a source of inspiration from the beautiful natural environment we find ourselves inhabiting.
 From the sounds of birdsong and sight of buzzards flying high overhead, to the markers of nature’s onward march – the bared trees revealing the green water of the Hemingfield Basin.
 You can image the basin holding a barge waiting to be loaded with Barnsley bed coal served from the pit head via a ramp to the canal gantry.

-Closer to home, in the pityard, the gradual advance of life is all around – shrubs budding already and the bracket fungus taking over old tree stumps; nature reclaiming the site.
+Closer to home, in the pit yard, the gradual advance of life is all around – shrubs budding already and the bracket fungus taking over old tree stumps; nature reclaiming the site, part of the biodiversity that even a post-industrial landscape affords.
+Something we hope to investigate further in the years ahead.

 The volunteers gathered their tools and set about tiding up the site, collecting ivy and branches and preparing a pile for a future bonfire, as well as seeing where they can start to make the site more easily accessible for transporting materials and escorting visitors around the colliery yard and between the buildings.